Yash-Bandal/DeltaX-Bootcamp/05_CSharp_Advance/02_Assignment/01_Notes.md

 - **If `virtual` is not used** in the base class, the derived class **cannot override** the method.
 Attempting to use `override` results in a compile-time error.

 - **If neither `virtual` nor `override` is used**, both classes simply have their own independent methods.
 The method that executes depends on the **reference type**, not the actual object, so runtime polymorphism does not occur.
+Compiler reads it as `public new void Method()`

 **Example:**